awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

 `Arn`
-The ARN of the Lambda function, such as `arn:aws:lambda:us-west-2:123456789012:MyStack-AMILookUp-NT5EUXTNTXXD`\.
+The Arn of the Lambda function, such as `arn:aws:lambda:us-west-2:123456789012:MyStack-AMILookUp-NT5EUXTNTXXD`\.

 For more information about using `Fn::GetAtt`, see [Fn::GetAtt](intrinsic-function-reference-getatt.md)\.